"An earnest young woman sitting at the center of chaos, whose magical personality will illuminate the darkness"

-Some on stage credits include: the extended west coast premiere of The Wolves (d.
+Some additional on stage credits include: the extended west coast premiere of The Wolves (d.
 Morgan Green) at Marin Theatre Company, a critically acclaimed production of The Diary of Anne Frank (d.
-Derek Goldman) at Olney Theatre Center (Washington Post review headline: "Olney's 'Anne Frank' is life-affirming, thanks to Carolyn Faye Kramer in title role"), The Cleveland Playhouse's Emma (d.
-Peter Amster), Playwrights Horizons' workshop of Deborah Stein's The Feast, Huntington Theatre Company’s workshops of Necessary Monsters (d.
-David Gammons) & The Many Faces of Nia (d.
-Daniella Topol), Soho Repertory Theatre’s staged reading of Purity (d.
+Derek Goldman) at Olney Theatre Center (Washington Post review headline: "Olney's 'Anne Frank' is life-affirming, thanks to Carolyn Faye Kramer in title role"), Cleveland Play House's world premiere of Emma (d.
+Peter Amster), Playwrights Horizons' workshop of Deborah Stein's The Feast, Huntington Theatre Company’s workshops of The Many Faces of Nia (d.
+Daniella Topol) & Necessary Monsters, Soho Repertory Theatre’s staged reading of Purity (d.
 Mallory Catlett), Berkshire Theatre Group's staged reading of So This is My Family: Mr. Green Part 2, Rattlestick Playwrights Theater's reading of The Better Half, The Public Theatre's What Rhymes with America (d.
-Christopher Schario) - a role that required her to learn guitar and write original music, Titania/Hippolyta in A Midsummer Night’s Dream with NY’s Theatre 2020, the lead in world premiere of Theater for the New City's Emission at the Producers Club, the lead in the premiere of Glassheart (d.
-Kyle Zamcheck) at the Salvage Vanguard Theatre in Austin, Next Theatre's End Days (d.
-Shade Murray), Eurydice in Eurydice (d.
+Christopher Schario) - a role that required her to learn guitar and write original music, Titania/Hippolyta in A Midsummer Night’s Dream with NY’s Theatre 2020, the lead in world premiere of Theater for the New City's Emission, Next Theatre's End Days (d.
+Shade Murray) in Chicago, Eurydice in Eurydice (d.
 Julie Ritchey) with Filament Theatre Ensemble in Chicago, the lead in the premiere of Glassheart with Shrewd Productions in Austin, Jewish Plays Project staged reading of The Many Faces of Nia (d.
 David Winitsky) at the 14th St. Y.

 Carolyn is a graduate of Northwestern University, The School at Steppenwolf, and Shakespeare & Company's STI program.
 She's studied improv at UCB, Magnet Theater, iO Chicago, Annoyance Theater and with Second City's Sheldon Patinkin.